demetriosoccasional verse

 Down there, men were slaughtering each other every day...

-Why... animals in a jungle had more respect for one another
+Animals in a jungle had more respect for one another he muttered to himself

 Yes, it was true what he heard down in the village the other day